rlauer6/doc-converter/README.md

 This is the README file for the `doc-converter` project.
 The `doc-converter` project implements an HTTP service, architected to run in the Amazon AWS envrironment, for among other things, converting .xls[x] and .doc[x] documents to PDF.
-This project will produce two
+This project will produce three
 RPMs:

 - `doc-converter-1.0.0-0.rpm`
 - `doc-converter-client-1.0.0-0.rpm`
+- `doc-converter-utils-1.0.0-0.rpm`

 ...or some other versioned RPMs.
 Just to be clear, this project's targets are RPMs that you can then use to create a document conversion